TCNJ-Web-Team/Senior-Eng-Projects/README.md

 - CE Senior Projects
 3. Add the category type, title, and URL of this year's project sites.
 4. Click "File -> Download -> .csv file" Download the sheet as a .csv file.

+### B. Import spreadsheet data to website
-5. Login to the [engineering site](https://engineering.tcnj.edu/) and in the dashboard navigate to "All Import" and select "New Import."
+1. Login to the [engineering site](https://engineering.tcnj.edu/) and in the dashboard navigate to "All Import" and select "New Import."
-6. Click "Upload a file" and add your .csv file
+2. Click "Upload a file" and add your .csv file
-7. Under "New Items," "create new,"" select "Eng Senior Projects" and click Continue
+3. Under "New Items," "create new," select "Eng Senior Projects" and click Continue

-Check that the following nodes show-up in the listing categories title
+4. Check that the following nodes show-up in the listing then click "Continue"
+- categories
+- title
-_hw_seo_redirect301
+- _hw_seo_redirect301
-Select Continue

-Scroll to bottom of page.
+5. Scroll to bottom of page.
 Select "Load Template" and pick "Project Import"

-Open the Advanced Custom Fields Add-on and under "Year," select latest year
+6. Open the Advanced Custom Fields Add-on and under "Year," select latest year

-Unselect "Save Setting as a template"
+7. Unselect "Save Setting as a template"

-Unselect "Update existing eng senior projects with the data in your file"

-Click continue
+8. Click continue

-Click confirm and run import
+9. Click confirm and run import

-Refresh the recently created matrix page, for example https://engineering.tcnj.edu/2021-2022/
+10. Refresh the recently created matrix page, for example https://engineering.tcnj.edu/2021-2022/.
 You should see your newly added project

-Open import all wp plugin, upload a file, select new Items En Senior Projects.
-Continue to step 2, continue to step 3

-Drag

-Template select, Project Import

-in advanced custom fields choose latest year

-select Create new eng senior projects from records newly present in your file

-no others should be selected

-click continue

-Fix social feeds
+11. Contact webteam to add year's listing to the main projects page